openlibhums/memory-alpha/README.md

-The first time you build a given section or element, if there is no appropriate component already, and if you are not sure whether you will need to re-use it, just make your new thing with Tailwind classes and HTML markup in the content file.
+The first time you build a given section or element, if there is no appropriate component already, and if you are not sure whether you will need to re-use it, just make your new thing with utility classes and HTML markup in the content file, if possible.
 In other words, don’t bother with a component if you’re not sure it will be worth it.

-But as soon as you need that thing a second time, abstract the repeated parts of it away from your content by creating a “component”.
-Go back and revise the original instance of it to use the component.
+But as soon as you need that thing a second time, or if you need to write CSS that cannot be easily abstracted into elements or utilities, go ahead and abstract the repeated parts of it away from your content by creating a component.
+Make sure to go back and revise the original instance of it to use the component.

-Components should be stored in `themes/[theme]/templates/components/` in a flat list (no subfolders).
+Components should be stored in `themes/[theme]/static/components/` in a flat list (no subfolders).
 Give the component a descriptive name, generally using two words or more.